QUESTIONS & ANSWERS

 Honorariums and memorials are sent out quickly.
 Regular thank you notes are sent out within four weeks of receipt. if you do not receive a thank you note, please let us know.
 Thank you's are very important to us and we don't ever want to fail to express our gratitude.

-One question we are often asked is - why haven't you cashed my check yet?
 Sadly, donations are few and the bank is far.
 Rather than waste a precious resource (gasoline) and spend funds unnecessarily, we do not drive to the bank every time we receive a check.
 We typically go to the bank every 4 - 6 weeks when we have several checks instead of just one.
-The fact we don't cash your check immediately is not a sign we have plenty of money and don't need it, but quite the opposite. we don't have enough donations to warrant the trip to the bank.
+The fact we don't cash your check immediately is not a sign we have plenty of money and don't need it, but quite the opposite.. we don't have enough donations to warrant the trip to the bank.
 Our dream is to someday have enough donations pouring in that a weekly trip to the back is warranted!
 Wouldn't that be wonderful?

 HOW ARE DONATIONS USED?